lucylufei/CPEN513-assn2/README.md

+# CPEN 513 - Assignment 2

 ## Introduction

 This report describes an implementation of Simulated Annealing (SA) for chip placement.
 The code is available at https://github.com/lucylufei/CPEN513-assn2
+A faster version with no GUI element is in the `no_gui` branch

 ## General Implementation